Environmental Issues and CEQA Compliance

 5.1 CALIFORNIA ENVIRONMENTAL QUALITY ACT (CEQA) COMPLIANCE

-- Amended University Procedures for Implementation of the California Environmental Quality Act (CEQA), The Regents of the University of California, March 17, 1989, Appendix A of the UC Handbook.
+- Amended University Procedures for Implementation of the California Environmental Quality Act (CEQA), The Regents of the University of California, March 17, 1989

-- California Code of Regulations, State of California CEQA Guidelines, Title 14, Section 5000.
+- California Code of Regulations, State of California CEQA Guidelines, Title 14, Section 5000 (CEQA Guidelines).

 - The University is the lead agency for all University projects; it prepares the appropriate CEQA document and evaluates the environmental significance of each proposed project.